gramener/gramex-guide/mlhandler/README.md

 MLHandler exposes machine learning models that applications can use over a REST API.
 (From **v1.67**.)
 It allows users to:

-1. start with existing scikit-learn models, and evolve them.
+1. start with existing scikit-learn models, and evolve them
 2. create models from scratch, and iterate upon them.

 [TOC]

-  A. Exposing Existing Models
-  B. Creating New Models
-  C. Iterating Over Models
-  D. MLHandler Templates
-  E. API Reference
-  	- Model operations
-  	- Data operations

 # Exposing Existing Models